Fort Peck Reservoir’s Newest Fishing Outfitter

 It’s about as close as you can get to a wilderness fishing experience in the safety and comfort of a nice, big, well-equipped motor boat.
 Fort Peck Reservoir is so remote cabins will only be seen at five places on the entire 134-mile reservoir.
 During some weekdays, you may not see another boat.
 But as they say, you’ve got to know the territory to find fishing success.

-Bernie earned university degrees in fish and wildlife management and has worked for Montana Fish, Wildlife and Parks for 35 years as a wildlife biologist.
+Bernie earned university degrees in fish and wildlife management and worked for Montana Fish, Wildlife and Parks for 38 years as a wildlife biologist before retiring in 2015.